back

 Implicitly, displays on wheels are in VR wasted complexity, cost and mass.

-IMO, controls for use while driving should be in reach of fingers or thumbs without changing wheel rim grip.
+IMO, controls used while driving should be reachable without changing grip on wheel.

 Rotary knobs mostly useful e.g. during pit stops.
 Clutch paddles are desirable.